p-balu/ghore/README.md

 # What is this?

-GitMarkdownPreview is an open-source and offline command-line interface (CLI) application/package designed for converting Markdown files to HTML, GitHub Markdown style.
+Gore is an open-source and offline command-line interface (CLI) application/package designed for converting Markdown files to HTML, GitHub Markdown style.

 ## Features